upmaru/memovee-tama/tmdb-movie-browsing/querying.md

 - This approach prevents complex nested boolean queries and improves performance

 - **User Query:** "Can you find me movies based on a true story."
 OR "I want movies that inspire me."
 OR "Find me movies that are biopics" OR "Can you show me movies that take place in someone's mind?"
 OR "What are some good movies for dealing with child's emotions?".
   - Step 1: Use the `search-index_text-based-vector-search` to do a text based vector search for movies that closest match the user's query.
+Start with the quality filters (vote count >= 500 and vote_average >= 6.0), a `limit` of 25, and plan to reissue the query without those filters if it returns zero hits.
     ```json
     {
       "body": {
         "_source": [
           "id", "imdb_id", "title", "overview", "metadata", "poster_path", "vote_average", "vote_count", "release_date", "status"
         ],
-        "limit": 10,
+        "limit": 25,
         // CRITICAL: Keep queries SHORT and SUCCINCT with strong keywords that match the user's intent
         // Include movie titles ONLY if user explicitly mentions them - remove titles in fallback queries
         // Focus on the most important 3-5 keywords/phrases that capture what the user wants
         "query": "[short, keyword-focused text query - descriptive concepts, include user-mentioned titles]",
-        // OPTIONAL: Use filter to exclude specific movie IDs when user wants to filter out certain titles
+        // DEFAULT: Apply filter.bool.must for quality gating + OPTIONAL filter.bool.must_not to exclude user-provided IDs
         "filter": {
           "bool": {
+            // QUALITY GATE: remove very low-rated / low-vote movies on the first attempt
+            "must": [
+              {
+                "range": {
+                  "vote_count": {
+                    "gte": 500
+                  }
+                }
+              },
+              {
+                "range": {
+                  "vote_average": {
+                    "gte": 6.0
+                  }
+                }
+              }
+            ],
             "must_not": [
               {
                 "terms": {